James Victore | In The Particular Lies The Universal. How To Do Work That Matters?

-How your work looks doesn’t matter.
+How your work looks don’t matter.
 That’s Fu-i.
 That’s typography.
 What it means is what matters.
-So how do you do work that matters to other people, maybe make it matter to you first.
+So how do you do work that matters to other people, maybe make it matter to you first?

 James Victore runs an independent design studio hell-bent on world domination.
 He is an author, designer, filmmaker and firestarter.